 Click here to find out about free RSS readers.

 The easiest way to find a journal article is by using MultiSearch.
 This searches most of the Library's databases at the same time.
-Log in using your name and student number to read an article.
+Log in using your name and student number to access full text.

-Another option is to search a individual database.
+Another option is to search an individual database.
 Click here to see our list of databases.

-Most databases allow you to save searches and set up saved search alerts that send you any new items that matches your search.
+Most databases allow you to save searches and set up saved search alerts which send you notification of new items that match your search.
 This is one of the advantages of using the database directly rather than always using MultiSearch.

 Procedures for subscribing to email or RSS alerts vary for different databases.